BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

         </details>
 <br>

-3. Further details you will need to consider later on in the devlopment of code and testing of the component can be found in the specifcations table in the data sheet for the ADXL326.
-You can refer to this table later, to help tune your code that will run the ADXL326.
+3. Further details you will need to consider are included in the specifications table from the ADXL326 datasheet.
+Important to note is the frequency response of the output channels.
+These are the frequencies at which the data can be produced at, we will need to filter this later though, as it is recommended by the datasheet.
+This will make more sense later in section 2.
         <details>
         <summary>**Specifications table**</summary>
         ![Alt text](image-2.png)